Pioreactor/docs.pioreactor/developer-guide/04-Plugins/03-plugin-as-python-package.md

 Note that in that template package, there are ways to add fields to the configuration (see `additional_config.ini`, which gets merged with `config.ini` on installation), and adding your automation to the web UI (see the specific folder structure in the `ui` folder).

 ## Organizing your files

+MANIFEST - at build step, tells what packages in the wheel

 :::tip
 Note that the way files are organized depends on if your plugin is an **automation** or a **background job**.